AndyTung401/SwiftUI-Vocabularies/README.md

 ## Description
-A app that can create wordlists and look up words with Apple's built-in dictionary.
+A app that can create wordlists and look up words with Apple's built-in dictionary API.

 ## Features
 - Create your own wordlists